zlaski/loudgain/README.md

 For MPEG-4 containers (.mp4, .m4a), these are stored under `----:com.apple.iTunes:…` but the names are the same.

+---

 ### Track and Album Peak

 When comparing to other (older) tools, you might find the peak values are often _higher_ than what you were used to.

-This is due to the fact that loudgain uses _true peak_ (not RMS peak) values, which are much more appropriate in the digital world, especially when using lossy audio formats.
+This is due to the fact that loudgain uses _true peak_ (not RMS or sample peak) values, which are much more appropriate in the digital world, especially when using lossy audio formats.

 loudgain uses the `libebur128` [library](https://github.com/jiixyj/libebur128) for this.
 It currently (v1.2.4) provides a true peak calculated using a custom polyphase FIR interpolator that will oversample 4x for sample rates < 96000 Hz, 2x for sample rates < 192000 Hz and leave the signal unchanged for 192000 Hz.

+---

 ### MP3 ID3v2.3, ID3v2.4, and APE tags